swcarpentry/DEPRECATED-bc/novice/r/01-starting-with-data.md

 </code></pre></div>

 What if we need the maximum inflammation for all patients, or the average for each day?
-As the diagram below shows, we want to perform the operation across a margin of the matrix:
+As the diagram below shows, we want to perform the operation across a margin of the data frame:

 <img src="figure/r-operations-across-axes.svg" alt="Operations Across Axes" />